List of The Hunger Games characters: Coriolanus Snow

 President Coriolanus Snow is the main antagonist of the series.
 He is the autocratic ruler of the Capitol and all of Panem.
 Though seemingly laid-back, his demeanor hides a sadistic and psychopathic mind.
 He initially appears in The Hunger Games giving the official welcome at the opening of the Games, but he does not speak to Katniss face-to-face until Catching Fire, when he pays her a visit at home and tells her he is angry that both she and Peeta were allowed to survive the Hunger Games, because their act of defiance (preferring joint suicide to the prospect of one killing the other) has ignited rebellion in several of the Districts.
 She is too prominent to kill, but he threatens her family and Gale unless she proves to the Districts that her act of saving Peeta was merely that of a love-crazed teenager and was not related to any desire to defy the Capitol.
 Later, Snow indicates to her that she failed in this, meaning that some or all of his threats will come true.
 President Snow is described as having very puffy lips, which are most likely the result of an appearance-altering operation that is very popular in the Capitol.
 Katniss describes him as exuding a smell of blood and roses.

 In Mockingjay, it is revealed that the smell of blood is due to oral sores he incurred from one of the poisons that he used to kill people in his megalomaniacal efforts to control Panem.
 He drank the poison in order to allay suspicions, then took the antidote, but resulted in bloody sores in his mouth.
 He also smells strongly of genetically enhanced roses, as he always wears a white rose in his lapel to cover the scent of blood.
 The strong smell invariably makes Katniss gag.
 He is said to have prostituted winning tributes, like Finnick Odair, forcing them to have sex with wealthy Capitol citizens, under threat of killing their loved ones if they refused.
 Snow claims he only kills for a purpose, and he promises Katniss he will always tell her the truth.
-Whether these assertions are true or not is left up to interpretation by Katniss.
+Whether these assertions are true or not is left up to interpretation by Katniss, but she ultimately believes Snow due to her own doubts about Coin only being reinforced by his words.
 He dies at the end of Mockingjay, after Katniss shoots President Coin instead of him at his own public execution, and he laughs maniacally at the irony of said assassination.
 The rebels are unable to determine whether the cause of death was by choking on his own blood from his untreated mouth sores or because he was trampled by the mob in the panic following President Coin's assassination.